Tongue & Lip Ties

 "Practitioners use hands-on assessment to locate areas of decreased mobility, tightness or restriction and gently help to mobilize the area using gentle experienced touch.
 Bodywork helps baby with body awareness and maximizes baby’s access to postural reflexes and natural movement inclinations through the nervous system."

-For optimal results bodywork should be done before and after a revision.
-I am so lucky to work closely with a Chiropractor and a Licsenced Massage Therapist who both specialize in infants and Cranial Sacral Therapy.
+For optimal results, bodywork should be done before and after a revision.
+I am so lucky to work closely with a Chiropractor and a Licensed Massage Therapist who both specialize in infants and Cranial Sacral Therapy.
 Your IBCLC should make a referral for bodywork as soon as possible so you can get a session in before the revision.

 Here is a list of the Types of Providers regarding Bodywork someone could work with regarding oral restriction.